-If you’re in town on a Sunday, stop by the Beacon Farmers Market, on the waterfront by the Beacon train station.
+If you’re in town on a Sunday, stop by the Beacon Farmers Market, at the DMV parking lot.
 May-Nov., or at its Winter Market location at the Veterans Building on Main Street.
-Look for the locally-crafted beer made at the Plan Bee Farm Brewery and other local products while you’re at the Market.
 Beacon also has no shortage of craft beverage producers.
 Check out Hudson Valley Brewery, 2 Way Brewing Company, and handcrafted spirits at Denning’s Point Distillery.

 Day 3: Central Dutchess

 On the site of the original Adams family farm on Route 44, now stands the flagship Adams store, with a focus on locallysourced produce, fresh baked goods, and gourmet grocery items.
 You’ll find cheese, fish and deli counters, a coffee bar, a gift department and extensive nursery.
 Create your own meal from the selection of hot and cold prepared foods for a quick and affordable lunch, or sit down in their café. www.adamsfarms.com/locations/poughkeepsie